How to use this library

 "What are my top 10 products by revenue this month?"

-"Which products grew the most in units sold YoY?"
+"Which products grew the most in units sold year on year?"

 "Are there products I should consider dropping from my range?"